Solid South: Electoral dominance

 In the close 1916 presidential election, Democratic President Woodrow Wilson won almost every single county in the Deep South.

 Democratic candidates won by large margins in a majority of Southern states in every presidential election from 1876 to 1948, except for 1928, when the Democratic candidate was Al Smith, a Catholic New Yorker.
 Even in that election, the divided South provided Smith with nearly three-fourths of his electoral votes.
 Scholar Richard Valelly credited Woodrow Wilson's 1912 election to the disfranchisement of black people in the South, and also noted far-reaching effects in Congress, where the Democratic South gained "about 25 extra seats in Congress for each decade between 1903 and 1953".
-(Note: Despite the South's excessive representation relative to voting population, the Great Migration did cause Mississippi to lose Congressional districts following the 1930 and 1950 Censuses, whilst South Carolina and Alabama also lost Congressional seats after the former Census and Arkansas following the latter.)
+(Note: Despite the South's excessive representation relative to voting population, the Great Migration did cause Mississippi to lose Congressional districts following the 1930 and 1950 censuses, while South Carolina and Alabama also lost Congressional seats after the former Census and Arkansas following the latter.)
 Journalist Matthew Yglesias argues:

 The weird thing about Jim Crow politics is that white southerners with conservative views on taxes, moral values, and national security would vote for Democratic presidential candidates who didn't share their views.
 They did that as part of a strategy for maintaining white supremacy in the South.

 Some of the former Confederate states, particularly those that were not majority-African American, likely would have still voted Democratic even if African Americans were not disenfranchised due to partisan loyalty.
 In particular, Texas had never voted for a Republican presidential candidate until 1928, even during Reconstruction.
 The border state of Kentucky still remained a Democratic stronghold in presidential elections, even though it did not disenfranchise African Americans.